rinaldilucas/node-user-api/README.md

     ```
 3. Create a database named usersdb
 4. Create a collection named users (or import the `./db/users.json`)
-5. Run the api in development mode
+5. Run the API in development mode
     ```js
     npm run dev
-6. Serve the api
+6. Serve the API
     ```js
     npm run build
     ```
-7. Serve the api with production environments
+7. Serve the API with production environments
     ```js
     npm run build
     ```